matthw/ctf/flare-on_10/ch04/README.md

 ## 3. Morality

-practice your google search and don't assume you're getting trolled 24/7 by german gentlemen :) (even though you are).
+Practice your google search and don't assume you're getting trolled 24/7 by german gentlemen :) (even though you are).